13 Power Moves Examples to Dominate Anyone

 And:

-Him: If you had to choose between a man who’s rich, handsome, or one who is poor and average, what would you choose?
+Him: If you had to choose between a rich and handsom but jerk and nice but poor, what would you choose?

 14. Switch The Power Tables